mattcaron/misc_notes/install.linode.ubuntu.22.04.md

               GRANT ALL PRIVILEGES ON mw_wwn.* TO "mw_wwn"@"localhost";

+			  CREATE DATABASE mw_fallout;

+              CREATE USER "mw_fallout"@"localhost" IDENTIFIED BY 'PASSWORD';

+              GRANT ALL PRIVILEGES ON mw_fallout.* TO "mw_fallout"@"localhost";

    1. Push everything up and then go to <https://rpg.mattcaron.net/wwn> to configure it, grab the `LocalSettings.php` file and stuff it where it needs to be.
 Yay.

+   1. And then do the same for https://rpg.mattcaron.net/fallout>